Christopher-md/atom.ui/src/components/UI/Password/README.md

 ## Properties

-The password component extends all the input's own HTML attributes, NumberFormatProps form `react-number-format` library and several non-native ones:
+The password component extends all the input's own HTML attributes and several non-native ones:

 | Name      | Type                | Description                                                                                 |
 |:----------|:--------------------|:--------------------------------------------------------------------------------------------|